kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

 classifies them according to target model's native class-name prompts.
 The native target bar is the reference for the target model's own classifier. $Q_{\text{CUB-train}}$ aligned classification clearly outperforms $Q_{\text{Oxford}}$, and is comparable to native model classifiers.

-## 3. Fine-grained attribute transfer in both directions
+## 3. Decoder performance transfer in both directions

 Each decoder predicts CUB's visible bird attributes from an image embedding.
 I train one decoder in each model's native space, then feed the aligned image embeddings from the other model into the decoder and evaluate the decoder's results.
 I use the same orthogonal transform in both directions: source to target uses $Q$, while target to source uses